romainr88/fortnite_api/README.md

 fortnite = FortniteApi::Api.new('Enter your API Key here')
 ```

-Enter the player's profile and the platform which you want to retrieve the information (for the platform you have the choice between 'pc' for PC, 'xbl' for Xbox and 'psn' for Playstation):
+Enter the player's profile and the platform which you want to retrieve the informations (for the platform you have the choice between 'pc' for PC, 'xbl' for Xbox and 'psn' for Playstation):
 ```ruby
 player = fortnite.get_json('pc','Ninja')
 ```

-Now you have a player object with the following information:
+Now you have a player object with the following informations:

 **Return the username:**
 ```ruby